|Principal criteria||Low (1)||Fair (2)||Good (3)||Excellent (4)||Outstanding (5)|

 Manuscripts submitted to ACP at first undergo a rapid access review (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

 Manuscripts rated low (1) in any of the principal criteria are normally rejected without further review and discussion.
-Manuscripts rated fair to outstanding (2–5) in all criteria are normally published on the Atmospheric Chemistry and Physics Discussions (ACPD) website, the discussion forum of ACP, where they are subject to full peer review and interactive public discussion.
-Outstanding/excellent ratings are also indicators, but not a necessary or sufficient condition, for a manuscript to be considered for publication as an ACP Letter and labeling as a "highlight article" to be promoted on the websites of ACP and EGU.
+Manuscripts rated fair to outstanding (2–5) in all criteria are normally posted as preprints on EGUsphere or in the discussion forum Atmospheric Chemistry and Physics Discussions (ACPD) where they are subject to full peer review and interactive public discussion.
+Outstanding/excellent ratings are also indicators, but not a necessary or sufficient condition, for a manuscript to be considered for publication as an ACP Letter and labelling as a "highlight article" to be promoted on the websites of ACP and EGU.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects: